mmakaay/home-assistant-configs/doc/D.E. Moccamaster/Modification/README.md

 Here's what the internals look like.
 On the left the power wire enters the machine.
-Switches are visible on top, the water heater is on the left and the heater plate is on the right.
+Switches are visible on top, the water heater is on the left and the hot plate is on the right.

 <img src="images/IMG_20191228_140552.jpg" width="400px">